 The information collected by NCSI is transmitted through an encrypted Application Programming Interface (API).
 It uses three points of verification as required by the Fair Credit Reporting Act (FCRA); the name and date of birth is compared to the social security number.
 The collected PII is transmitted the moment the individual submits their application.
 This vendor is an accredited business with an A+ rating with the Better Business Bureau as well as being accredited by the Professional Background Screening Association (PBSA).

 The IT Department is audited yearly by a third-party auditor and has received clean management letters for the past 15+ years.
 The audit includes the testing and review of:

 - IT System & Network Design and Overview

 Use of Information

 OPCYP uses a management portal for parish and school liaisons to access information regarding employees and volunteers.
 Each liaison has a unique account that displays very limited information for only the employees and volunteers associated with their parish or school.
 This information includes name, address, email, phone number, and the last four digits of the SSN.
 This is a mirrored portal that does not allow the parish or school liaison to access any other information about the individual and they do not have access to the full SSN.

 For the internal OPCYP staff, all access to the database is secured with unique individual log-ins with appropriate password requirements.
-Additionally, only the OPCYP Director has access to the full PII of any individual.
+Additionally, only the OPCYP Director and his designee(s) have access to the full PII of any individual.

 Hopefully, this will assist in providing you the necessary information that demonstrates the Diocesan security for OPCYP data collection, storage, and transmission.
 The policy of the Diocese is that all volunteers are required to complete the application for the background checks.
 OPCYP is unable to waive the submission of the SSN for American citizens since that is one of the three prongs for identification as required by FCRA.